WiIIiam278/HuskTowns/docs/Town-Wars.md

 Current war participants will also see a Boss Bar displaying the number of members of the opposing town still alive.

+A small "currently at war with" notice will also be displayed on the Town Overview menu (`/town info`) for towns at war, which can be clicked to view the War Status menu.

 ### Victory conditions
 A war is won if there are no online remaining war participants on the opposing town.